FOR BRASS QUINTET, TIMP, AND ORGAN

-This tune is of uncertain origin, probably a traditional air though long attributed on thin evidence to Robert Williams, a singer blind since birth with a gift for musical transcription.
+Of uncertain origin, this tune probably a traditional air though long attributed on thin evidence to Robert Williams, a singer blind since birth with a gift for musical transcription.
 He (allegedly) entered the tune under the name 'Bethel' in a manuscript book dated '1817,' a postdated claim not made until seventy-nine years later.
 The tune was first published - without attribution - as 'Bethel' in Peroriaeth Hyfryd ('Sweet Music,' 1837) with a harmonization by John Roberts (also known by his bardic name, Ieuan Gwyllt).
 By 1906 the tune had acquired the name LLANFAIR, a common placename in Wales signifying an area (Llan, orig. "land," now "church") associated with a parish of St. Mary (Fair).
 The tune name is popuarly considered eponymous with the famous (and famously long) place name on the island of Anglesey, birthplace of Williams.
 The signature Roberts' 1837 harmonization remains the standard to this day.

 “God both roars and whispers in the ears of those who love Him.”

 Image: St. Mary's Church -- Llanfair Pwllgwyngyll, Anglesey

 Glover, Raymond (ed.), The Hymnal 1982 Companion, New York: The Church Hymnal Corporation, 1994